California drops lawsuit seeking to reinstate federal funding for the state’s bullet train

 The program sets a declining limit on total planet-warming emissions in the state from major polluters.
 Companies must reduce their emissions, buy allowances from the state or other businesses, or fund projects aimed at offsetting their emissions.
 Money the state receives from the sales funds climate-change mitigation, affordable housing and transportation projects, as well as utility bill credits for Californians.

-The rail authority said its shift in focus away from federal funding offered “a new opportunity.”
+The rail authority said its shift in focus away from federal funding offers “a new opportunity.”

 “Moving forward without the Trump administration’s involvement allows the Authority to pursue proven global best practices used successfully by modern high-speed rail systems around the world,” a spokesperson said in a statement.